alexing99/wiki-share/README.md

 Next Steps

-3. voting
 4. make fetch request better
 5. pictures
-6. sort (relevance, depth, interest, new)
-7. save posts and show them and creations in user
+6. show liked posts and creations in user
+7. multiple carosells
-8. start
+8. start stylin
+9. scrolls to quote in article and highlights when opening
+10. root post errors and warnings

+- woah what if it like was it and once you start scrolling the window widens and the other words fade in

 -double click bug when trying to open root article and others randomly -still showing references